 Family Channel's spinoffs include:

-- Family Jr. - A multiplex feed of Family that targets preschoolers almost exclusively.
+- Family Jr. - A multiplex channel of Family that targets preschoolers almost exclusively.
 Family Jr. was also the name of Family's preschool block from February 2009 to December 2010.
 Launched on November 30, 2007 as "Playhouse Disney Channel".

 - Télémagino - a French-language cable channel that also targets preschoolers.
 Launched on July 5, 2010 as "Playhouse Disney Télé".